topquark22/Thermo55/README.md

 Connect the six LCD pins as listed in the above table.

-If you don't have an LCD display, the output is also printed to the serial monitor.

 Connect D5 to a normally-open pushbutton switch.
 This changes the display from **temperature/threshold** to **max/min** mode.

 Connect pin A0 to a POT configured as a voltage divider.